 Admiral Nurse Dementia Helpline

-If you've any questions about supporting someone with dementia call the helpline on 0800 888 6678 or email firstname.lastname@example.org
+If you have any questions about supporting someone with dementia you can call the helpline on 0800 888 6678 or email firstname.lastname@example.org.

 Visit the Dementia UK website for more information.

 - telephone: National Dementia Connect support line 0330 150 3456

 - website: Alzheimer's Society

 Their phone lines are open Monday to Wednesday 9am to 8pm, Thursday and Friday 9am to 5pm and Saturday and Sunday 10am to 4pm.

 All face to face home visits have been suspended.
 Advisors are available over the phone to support people with dementia who are in isolation.